OctaDist/OctaDist.github.io/index.md

   number = {3},
   pages = {1086--1096},
-  author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and Phimphaka Harding and Guillaume Chastanet and Philippe Guionneau and Mathieu Marchivie and David J. Harding}, title = {{OctaDist}: a tool for calculating distortion parameters in spin crossover and coordination complexes}, journal = {Dalton Transactions}
+  author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and Phimphaka Harding and Guillaume Chastanet and Philippe Guionneau and Mathieu Marchivie and David J. Harding}, title = {OctaDist: a tool for calculating distortion parameters in spin crossover and coordination complexes}, journal = {Dalton Transactions}
 }
 ```